 Major works on the Island are planned for July 31st to August 23rd and the island will be closed for this period.
 Materials will be airlifted to the island on July 30th, causing some disruption on the island.

 Repair works to the Jetty pontoon

-Repairs are scheduled to be performed on the Port Arthur Jetty pontoon, which was damaged during a Summer storm surge.
-The repairs are expected to take less than a week to complete, but exact dates are still to be confirmed.
-The repairs are expected to cause minimal disruption to visitor experience, with some equipment to be audible across the site when in use.
+Repairs are scheduled to be performed on the Port Arthur Jetty pontoon.
+The repairs are expected to take less than a week to complete, with exact dates to be confirmed.
+Some equipment may be audible across the site when in use.